Pegi1727/artificial-linguistic-veneer-study-alv-/README.md

 ## 🎓 How to Cite
 If you use this dataset or tools in your research, please cite it as:
-> Mariki, P. (2026).
+> Merrikhi, P. (2026).
 Artificial Linguistic Veneer Study: AI Agency & Oral Descriptive Proficiency [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.20639921